-Gambling addiction is a mental-health problem that is understood to be one of many kinds of impulse-control problems.
+Gambling addiction is a mental-health problem that is understood to be one of many kinds of impulse-control problems and having many similarities to obsessive compulsive disorder.
+However, it is now understood to be more similar to other addictive disorders.
 The types of gambling that people with this disorder might engage in are as variable as the games available.
 Betting on sports, buying lottery tickets, playing poker, slot machines, or roulette are only a few of the activities in which compulsive gamblers engage.
 The venue of choice for individuals with gambling addiction varies as well.
 While many prefer gambling in a casino, the rate of online/Internet gambling addiction continues to increase with increased use of the Internet.
 Alternatively, some compulsive gamblers may also engage in risky stock market investments.
 Gambling addiction is also called compulsive gambling or pathological gambling.

 Estimates of the number of people who gamble socially and qualify for being diagnosed with a gambling addiction range from 2%-3%, thereby affecting millions of people in the United States alone.
 Other important statistics on problem gambling include that it tends to affect at least 1% of people internationally.
 Teens actually tend to suffer from this disorder at a rate that is twice that of adults.